Comparing IPFS and BitTorrent in 2023.

 IPFS was invented in 2014 by Juan Benet, you can read the whitepaper here and technical documentation.

-It’s a bit different to the torrent, in that all files exist in a global namespace that anyone can publish to.
+It’s a bit different to the torrent, in that all files exist in a global index that anyone can publish to.
 It’s like one big share drive.

 There are generally two classes of IPFS nodes - those that are public resources, where you can publish files and it will host them for free (Cloudflare runs a node for example) - and nodes that only host content they are interested in, which is referred to as “pinning”.

-Because content is hosted on a laissz-faire basis, IPFS requires that nodes republish the content ID’s that they are hosting every 24h to the peers.
+Because the index is hosted on a laissz-faire basis, IPFS requires that nodes republish the content ID’s that they are hosting every 24h to the peers.
 This is quite network-intensive.

 Like BitTorrent, each file is split into chunks called blocks.
 Each block is identified by its hash, called a CID (content ID).
 Unlike BitTorrent, the design does not stop at the notion of a single set of files.
 All of the files in IPFS are part of a larger data structure, the merkle DAG.
 The terms might make this hard to understand - the basic gist is that it’s like a typical file system (eg. ext4, NTFS, FAT32) but the data structure itself is merklized, and distributed over a Kademlia-like DHT.
 See IPLD for more.